bambielli/bambielli.github.io/_til/2019-12-12-directly-testing-react-component-methods-considered-harmful.md

 ## Conclusion: White Box Testing Considered Harmful

-In summary, be aware of when you are lifting up the shroud of your component's public interface during tests.
+In summary, be aware of when you are lifting the shroud of your component's public interface during tests.
 This leads to white box testing that adds unnecessary specificity to your application, making your code more difficult to change.

 Instead, just focus on testing the public interface of your component by simulating the actual interactions a user might have with it.
 Then, verify that your component behaves correctly in response to those interactions from the perspective of the end user.